Andrej123456789/GVPaint/README.md

 - Written fully in Rust (so expect little slower compile time when compiling first time)
 - Memory safety
 - Speed and resource usage (RAM usage is about 760 Kilobytes, can be larger as painting is larger)
-- Has 9 colors (including black, grey, red, green, blue, aqua, yellow, orange, white)
+- Has 10 colors (black, dark blue, light green, light cyan, light magenta, brown, light grey, yellow and white)
 - TUI app (runs fully in terminal/terminal emulator)
 - Under MIT license